skimzor/SZ-CGB-L/README.md

 # SZ Color Lite (SZ-CGB-L) PCB

 The SZ Color Lite is a replacement PCB for the Nintendo Game Boy Color.
-The majority of modders doing a PCB swap will use an IPS screen to complete their console; by omitting the components that are required for the OEM Game Boy Color screen, the SZ Color Lite PCB makes transplanting from the donor console easier.
+The majority of modders doing a PCB swap will use an IPS screen to complete their console; by omitting the components that are required to power the OEM Game Boy Color screen, the SZ Color Lite PCB makes transplanting from the donor console easier.

 # Features